Bōsōzoku - The Biker Gangs of Japan

 The era in which Bosozoku could roam freely, escape the police and engaging in territorial disputes, came to an abrupt halt.

 In the early 1990s the Japanese government introduced the Boryokudan laws, whose sole purpose was to fight organized crime.
-The laws were created to crush Yakuza activity, yet as the public opinion against criminal activity took a drastic turn, it threatened the existence of Bosozoku due to their public visibility.
+The laws were created to crush activity of the yakuza, yet as the public opinion against criminal activity took a drastic turn, it threatened the existence of Bosozoku due to their public visibility.

 If one thing, the Boryokudan laws made it easier to lock up Bosozoku members.
 As members often got arrested while on the streets, even when they didn’t commence a crime, they would end up in Juvenile Hall if their parents wouldn’t pick them up from the police station.